JianHao24/tp/docs/UserGuide.md

 ### Changing Repository: `change-repo`

 Switches to another existing repository.
 The repository must have been previously created using the `init` command.
+If we are already in the repository that we are changing to, no change occurs.

 **Format:**
 ```